vnmabus/rdata/paper/paper.md

 The license can also be a problem, as it is part of the GPL family and does not allow commercial use.

 As existing solutions were unsuitable for our needs, the package `rdata` was developed to parse data in the RData format.
-This is a small, extensible, efficient, and very complete implementation in pure Python of a RData parser, that is able to read and convert most datasets in the CRAN repository to equivalent Python objects.
+This is a small, extensible, efficient, and very complete implementation in pure Python of a RData parser, that is able to read and convert most datasets in the CRAN repository to equivalent Python objects, such as the built-in types of The Python Standard Library, NumPy arrays [@harris+_2020_numpy], or Pandas dataframes [@mckinney_2010_pandas; @pandasdevelopmentteam_2024_pandasdev].
 It has a permissive license and can be extended to support additional conversions from custom R classes.

 The package `rdata` has been designed as a pure Python package with minimal dependencies, so that it can be easily integrated inside other libraries and applications.
-It currently powers the functionality offered in the `scikit-datasets` package [@diaz-vico+ramos-carreno_2022_scikitdatasets] for loading datasets from the CRAN repository of R packages.
+It currently powers the functionality offered in the `scikit-datasets` package [@diaz-vico+ramos-carreno_2023_scikitdatasets] for loading datasets from the CRAN repository of R packages.
 This functionality is used for fetching the functional datasets provided in the `scikit-fda` library [@ramos-carreno+_2024_scikitfda], whose development was the main reason for the creation of the `rdata` package itself.

 # Features